clbarnes/zarrs_conventions/README.md

 struct Nested;
 struct Prefixed;
 struct Either;
-// We don't need to have defined the final "something_else" convention; the parser will just treat it as unstructured.
+// We don't have to define the final "something_else" convention; the parser will just treat it as unstructured.

 let parser: AttributesParser = serde_json::from_value(attributes);